 Neil Gorsuch Brings Track Record of Deference and Particularity With Expert Evidence to Supreme Court

-Since the death of Justice Antonin Scalia last year, the vacancy in the United States Supreme Court has been a contentious topic of debate.
+Since the death of Justice Antonin Scalia in 2016, the vacancy in the United States Supreme Court has been a contentious topic of debate.
 With the Court essentially split, with four conservative and four liberal justices currently sitting on the bench, Justice Scalia’s successor will shift the balance of power in the nation’s highest court for years to come.
 It is in this context that President Donald Trump nominated Neil Gorsuch, an appellate judge for United States Court of Appeals for the Tenth Circuit, to the United States Supreme Court on January 31st, 2017.

 To say that this is a significant nomination is an understatement.
 Judge Gorsuch will likely rule on a number of divisive legal issues with far-reaching implications.
 Throughout the Senate Judiciary Committee’s confirmation hearings beginning March 20th, Gorsuch’s record of rulings will be under strict scrutiny.
 In the particular context of expert witnesses, Gorsuch has penned a number of opinions that suggest how he may rule in impending Supreme Court cases.